bioinf/Sibelia/USAGE.md

 	-s <loose|fine> or --parameters <loose|fine>

 Approach used in "Sibelia" is parameter dependent.
 To understand the details, please see the next section and [1].
+The "loose" option produces longer blocks and better coverage, while "fine" can capture small-scale rearrangements, for example, inversions of size < 15 000 BP.

 Using custom parameters set
 ---------------------------
-The algorithm consists of several stages of computations.Each stage has two parameters, K and D. There are two default parameters set, "loose" and "fine", see section "Basic usage".
+The algorithm consists of several stages of computations.
+Each stage has two parameters, K and D. There are two default parameters set, "loose" and "fine", see section "Basic usage".
 But you can vary these parameters manually.
-Maximum number of iterations

 Maximum number of iterations